 |Optional wellness plan as an add-on|

 Is Pet Insurance Worth it?

-In 2020, the average monthly premium cost for an accident and illness plan was $49.51.
-Sure, many families might view this as an unnecessary bill, but when you consider that some vet bills rise into tens of thousands of dollars, sometimes more, it may prove worthwhile.
+Sure, many families might view this as an unnecessary bill, but when you consider that some vet bills rise to tens of thousands of dollars, sometimes more, it may prove worthwhile.
 No one wants to decide between their beloved pet’s life and their wallet in an already stressful time.

 Let’s look at an example of a dog needing hip dysplasia surgery.
 The average cost for surgery for one hip falls anywhere between $1,500 and $7,000.
-Suppose the total vet bill is $3,500, the deductible you selected is $500, with a 90% reimbursement level.
-This example means that you would have to pay $800 or $850 depending on the pet insurance provider’s reimbursement method.
+Suppose the total vet bill is $3,500, and the deductible you selected is $500, with a 90% reimbursement level.
+This example means you would have to pay $800 or $850, depending on the pet insurance provider’s reimbursement method.

 Companies tend to use one of two reimbursement methods:

 - “Deductible then copay” – This reimbursement method takes the actual vet bill amount minus the remaining annual deductible minus the copay.

 - $3,500 – $500 (deductible) – $300 (10% of $3,000) = $2,700 reimbursement

 - “Copay then deductible” – This reimbursement method takes the actual vet bill amount minus the copay minus the remaining annual deductible.

 - $3,500 – $350 (10% of $3,500) – $500 (deductible)= $2,650 reimbursement